chrnz008/dotfilez/README.md

 # dotfilez
 my dot config files
 dont use unless you are charan mandati

 -----

 >packages i cant live without

 - crossplatform

 1. vim
-2. neovim
 3. gnucoreutils
+4. alacritty
-4. yazi
+5. yazi

-- windows
+# windows
-- vim has a rtp search that which is better it is at .home/vim or .config/vim in unix and vimfiles in win yk what to do
 - changing the power plan to perfromace in powerplan in windows improves cursor scrolling performance in vim